Huegoxaga/notes/python/django.md

 #### Systemd for Celery

 - Use a config file to store setting
+  - `.pid` file stores the process id of the celery process

 ```conf
 # The name of one or more workers to be initiated by systemd separated by space